costi/rpm/README.md

-# New Relic Ruby Agent
+# New Relic Ruby Agent forked for rails 1.2.x apps

 New Relic is a performance management system, developed by New Relic, Inc (http://www.newrelic.com).
 It provides you with deep